 WEF Exclusive: Shanghai Shenhua squad in training rebellion over unpaid wages

-Not for the first time this season, the club was the setting for a bizarre spectacle as players turned up for their daily training session in casual clothing and walked slowly around a running track rather than engage in any vigorous activity.
+Not for the first time this season, the club became the setting for a bizarre spectacle as players turned up for their daily training session in casual clothing and walked slowly around a running track rather than engage in any vigorous activity.

 According to Shanghai Online news portal, local media who regularly attend the club’s training sessions were “shocked” by the odd scenes.
 The club’s Chinese players turned up late, with Nicolas Anelka, Joel Griffiths and Brazilian defender Moises turning up even later to join in the leisurely stroll.